alexnaoki/alexnaoki.github.io/articles/lhc_hidroweb/lhc_hidroweb.md

 # LHC Hidroweb
 -------------------------

 **Project description:** A JupyterLab and Python application able to download Rain and Flow through National Water Agency's API.
+A key tool to use this application is the Leaflet map.

 ## 1. Visualization of Inventory